 If English is not your first language then you will need to show that your English language skills are at a high enough level to succeed in your studies.

-- Study Subject: Scholarship is awarded in “Reacting to cold in a changing world – uncovering an alternative vernalisation mechanism in legumes”
+- Study Subject: “Reacting to cold in a changing world – uncovering an alternative vernalisation mechanism in legumes”

 - Nationality: Scholarships are open to New Zealand and international students.